Manchester United, Tampa Bay Buccaneers owner Malcolm Glazer dies at 85

-Glazer, who as a teenager sold watch parts from a suitcase before building a wide-ranging business empire, bought the Buccaneers in 1995 for a then-NFL record of $192 million.
+Glazer, who as a teenager sold watch parts from a suitcase before building a wide-ranging business empire, bought the Buccaneers in 1995 for a then-NFL record of $192 million (114 million pounds).
 He later persevered with the controversial purchase by an American of one of England's most-storied soccer teams in 2005.

 However, Glazer was largely sidelined in recent years from both the teams' business dealings by a series of strokes.